 Located in Saigon, Daily Bread is a program at Mai Tam that works directly with women who are HIV/AIDs positive.
-From 2007, collaborating with local staff and the Sisters of St. Joseph of Orange, Bridging Hope has provided daily nutritional meals to twenty mothers, and supports Mai Tam’s capacity to provide other programs such as housing, healthcare and vocational training.
+Since 2007, collaborating with local staff and the Sisters of St. Joseph of Orange, Bridging Hope has provided daily nutritional meals to twenty mothers, and supports Mai Tam’s capacity to provide other programs such as housing, healthcare, and vocational training.

 7. ELDER OUTREACH

 Homeless elders are a growing population in Viet Nam.
 Younger generations are leaving their villages in search of better economic opportunities elsewhere.
 As a result, the elders are left vulnerable without the traditional family support network.
 Since 2012, Bridging Hope, together with a local Vincentian Volunteers Women’s Program, provided meals and healthcare for forty elderly women living in the Phan Thiet community.

 Located in Mũi Né, Phan Thiết, Thiên Phước is another of Bridging Hope’s elder programs.
 This year Thiên Phước houses thirty-nine homeless and/or underserved elderly women.
 Partnering with local staff, Bridging Hope provides nutrition and healthcare to improve their physical and mental health.